I7RANK/binary_trees/README.md

 3. Delete: Write a function that deletes an entire binary tree
 4. Is leaf:  Write a function that checks if a node is a leaf
 5. Is root:  Write a function that checks if a given node is a root
+6. Pre-order traversal:  Write a function that goes through a binary tree using pre-order traversal